dshekhalev/FEC/README.md

 # FEC
-FEC Codec IP core library for a some famous codes (BCH, RS, LDPC, Turbo)
+FEC Codec IP core library for a some famous codes (BCH, RS, LDPC, Turbo, Polar and etc)

+FEC IP cores are a synthesable and self-documented RTL code with limited functionality and performance to explore or using for any applications.

+The library contain:
+1. BCH code with optional erasures
+2. RS code with optional erasures
+3. Viterby code for soft-decoding
+4. DVB/Wimax RSC duo-binary turbo code
+5. NASA GSFC LDPC code
+6. Wimax LDPC code
+7. 3GPP LDPC code
+8. 3GPP Polar code
+9. Soft decision Golay code
+10. DVB-S LDPC code
+11. CCSDS Turbo code
+12. 4D-8PSK TCM code
+13. Hamming code
+14. QAM LLR demappers

+All codes has static configuration and constrained performance.
+Call me if you need any IP core extension